1160007652/muniz-tpl-pc-react/tutorials/CreateWallet.md

 6. Click "Save Findora Wallet".
 This will create a keystore file on your local machine that stores your keys.
 It is encrypted by the password you set earlier.
  >![save wallet](./docs-src/images/save-wallet.png)

-7. Click "import Your New Wallet"
+7. Click "Import Your New Wallet"

 8. Click the button or drag your Keystore file directly onto the webpage.